Get a free, no obligation personal loan quote with rates as low as 9.99%

-Did you know that you can get your credit score and see your credit report for free?
+Did you know that you can see your credit report for free in Canada?

 Before applying for a loan, whether it’s for a new car or a mortgage, you should always check your credit report first.
-Lenders generally check your credit report to determine your creditworthiness.
-They also use it to help them determine how much to lend to you and what rate to charge you.
+Lenders generally check your credit report to help determine your creditworthiness, how much to lend to you, and what rate to charge you.
+That’s why it’s important to review your credit report regularly to ensure it’s accurate, as well as to see what your credit strength is like before applying for credit.

 What Is A Credit Report?

-A credit report is a lot like your school record, but instead of displaying what classes you took, and the grades that you got in them, it includes all your credit accounts and how you’ve used them.
-That means your payment history, credit inquiries and types of credit used are seen.
+A credit report includes information about your credit accounts and how you’ve used them.
+This includes your payment history, credit inquiries, and types of credit used, all of which may be seen by lenders when they pull your credit report.
 Other information includes public records like bankruptcies and debts sold to collections.

-How To Get A Free Copy Of My Credit Report In Canada?
+How To Get A Free Credit Report In Canada

 Transunion refers to your credit report as a Consumer Disclosure.
 A Consumer Disclosure is a report that contains all of your credit report information as mandated by the consumer reporting legislation.
 It includes your personal, account management, credit, and non-credit inquiries.

-You can request access to your Consumer Disclosure online, by mail, phone or in-person.
+You can request access to your Consumer Disclosure in the following ways:

-• Online – You can obtain your Consumer Disclosure online once a month for free by creating an account online.
+• Online – You can obtain your Consumer Disclosure online once a month for free by creating an account.

-• Mail – To request a copy by mail, complete the Consumer Request Form and mail it to the TransUnion Consumer Relations Department along with 2 pieces of ID (photocopied).
+• Mail – To request a copy by mail, complete the Consumer Request Form and mail it to:

 Equifax

 • Mail – To request a copy of your credit report for free by mail, you’ll need to complete this form and provide 2 pieces of identification (photocopies).
-Then mail it to Equifax Canada Co.
-National Consumer Relations.
+Then mail it to:

 • Phone – Call 1-800-465-7166 and follow the Interactive Voice Response system prompts.
 You will need to provide identity verifying information, as well as your SIN to request a copy of your credit report for free.
 Once verified, you’ll receive your copy in the mail within 5-10 days.